Vice-principal of South Korea school in ferry disaster commits suicide

 Divers are fighting strong tides and murky waters to get to the sunken ship.
 The likelihood of finding any of the missing alive is slim.

-At the high school in Ansan, an industrial town near Seoul, many friends and family of the missing gathered in sombre silence, with occasional sounds of sobbing breaking the quiet.
+At the high school in Ansan, an industrial town near Seoul, many friends and family of the missing gathered in somber silence, with occasional sounds of sobbing breaking the quiet.

 "When I first received the call telling me the news, at that time I still had hope," said Cho Kyung-mi, who was waiting for news of her missing 16 year-old nephew at the school.
 "And now it's all gone."